 - To bring your own black pen to sign the certificate.

 - Arrive on time as late arrivals will not be seen and your appointment will need to be re-arranged.

 The register office is located at the back of the Civic Centre.
-For those born in June can we ask that you please bear with us.
 We will notify you on social media and the website when we will be registering these births.

-The Civic Centre remains closed to the general public.
+The Civic Centre remains closed.
+The team are available for pre-arranged appointments only.
 Ceremonies, notice of marriage appointments and standard certificate applications continue to be deferred and our team are available for pre-arranged birth registrations and death registrations by telephone only.